 Why does it matter which lube I use?

-Some are typically broken up into three categories: water-based, silicone-based, and oil-based.
-Each type is best used for certain situations.
+Personal lubricants are typically broken up into three categories: water-based, silicone-based, and oil-based.
+Each type is best used in certain situations.

 Water-based lube is especially good for:

 - Penetrative sex with or without a condom

 - Use with silicone dilators and vaginal weights

 - People who have sensitive vulvas and / or vaginas and experience irritation often

 - You will most likely have to reapply multiple times